top of page

 Alyssa McCarty

-I'm sixteen years old and I was diagnosed with auto immune hepatitis when I was eleven.
+I'm seventeen years old and I was diagnosed with auto immune hepatitis when I was eleven.

 (continued)